Woofmagic/replica-trick/README.md

 replica data sets:

-These sets are obtained from original data by generating random artificial data points according to Gaussian probability distribution with a width defined by the error bar of experimental measurements.
+"These sets are obtained from original data by generating random artificial data points according to Gaussian probability distribution with a width defined by the error bar of experimental measurements."